The Local Offer at Meopham Community Academy

 The purpose of our local offer is to inform parents and carers about how we welcome, support and make effective provision for children with SEND.
 We will keep our local offer under review asking parents what is working well and what they feel needs improving.

 As advised by Kent Education authority, the school adopts a graduated response to Special Educational Needs provision.
+Details can be found in the Meopham Community Academy Provision Map.

 If you would like to discuss our Local Offer in detail please contact Mrs Parke, our SENCo, via the school office, to arrange an appointment.